shubhamd99/full_android/README.md

 produceState launches a coroutine scoped to the Composition that can push values into a returned State.
 Use it to convert non-Compose state into Compose state, for example bringing external subscription-driven state such as Flow, LiveData, or RxJava into the Composition.

+## Proguard
+Proguard is a great tool for creating a production-ready application in Android.
+It assists us in reducing code and making apps faster.
+To make your app as small as possible, you should enable shrinking in your release build to remove unused code and resources.
+When enabling shrinking, you also benefit from obfuscation, which shortens the names of your app’s classes and members, and optimization, which applies more aggressive strategies to further reduce the size of your app.

 ## Room
 The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.